What’s Vegetarian at Jimmy John’s? (Updated for 2026)

 The Veggie Sandwich and Build-Your-Own Subs

 The #6 The Veggie is the only standard-menu vegetarian sandwich.
 It’s also the easiest order.
-It comes with provolone, avocado spread, cucumber, lettuce, and tomato, plus mayo.
-Want something smaller?
+The original 8-inch version comes with provolone cheese, avocado spread, cucumber, lettuce, and tomato, plus mayo.
+Want a smaller size?
 The Little John #6 is the 4-inch mini, with the same ingredients.

 You can also skip the set menu and build your own.
-Pick any bread, or go with a lettuce-wrap Unwich.
-Add avocado spread and provolone, then load up at the free veggie and condiment bar.
+Pick any bread, or go with one of the lettuce wraps, the Unwich.
+Add avocado spread and provolone, then load up on plenty of free condiments at the veggie bar.
 That bar holds lettuce, tomato, cucumber, onion, pickles, and Jimmy Peppers at no charge.
 You’ll also find oil, vinegar, yellow mustard, and oregano-basil seasoning.

 One note on older guides: some still list alfalfa sprouts on The Veggie.
 Jimmy John’s dropped sprouts chain-wide years ago.
 They’re not on the current allergen or menu chart, so don’t count on them.